imxade/dontCompete/arch.md

 * Platform is currently exam-specific; could be generalized.
 * Shift to asynchronous operations where viable.
 * Shift to better sources for PYQs and answer-keys, generate explaination with LLM.
+* Re-evalute the decision of shifting away from LFS, it'll likely be needed.

 ---